n4n0lix/kerosene/README.md

                   {"vec4", "color",    2} } };
     }

-here we write the vertexs data into a vector so that the renderengine can submit it to the gpu. it is important that the order of attributes are corresponding to the vertex layout we defined above.
+next we write the vertexs data into a vector so that the renderengine can submit it to the gpu. it is important that the order of attributes are corresponding to the vertex layout we defined above.

     vector<float> Vertex_pc::data() const
     {